 The CORE program - self-study option

 Study and preparation for the CORE exams have modernised in recent years to meet with advances in technology and busier personal schedules.
 Unlike the CFSC and CRFSC firearms courses which must be taught in person, the convenience of quality online training as a practical study method for the CORE exam has been embraced thoroughly by the public.
-In contrast, while the face-to-face CORE courses are more thorough and enjoyable, they come at a higher financial cost and take a great deal more time.
+Regrettably, we also see a greatly increased exam failure rate among students that self-study.
+In contrast, while the face-to-face CORE courses are more thorough, enjoyable and exhibit almost flawless examination pass rates, they come at a higher financial cost and take a great deal more time.

 To self-study for the CORE exam, a prospective hunter has several options: